Story and photos by Manos Angelakis

 A few weeks ago we received another package of filets of line-caught, wild Alaska coho salmon and halibut from Sitka Salmon Shares, the completely integrated boat-to-doorstep seafood company.
 The fish comes flash-frozen from Alaska and all you have to do to enjoy it is thaw it in the refrigerator for a day or so, then cook the fish whichever way you like.

 So, I decided on cooking one of the traditional Greek fish dishes from the island of Spetses that uses any fresh, firm-fleshed fish such as grouper, bream or cod either fresh or salted etc. baked with fresh tomatoes, garlic and herbs and bathed in a dry white wine.
-To quote Klemens von Metternich “Fish should swim three times; in water, in butter and in good wine” So I thought the halibut would be a perfect dish.
+Both Jonathan Swift and Klemens von Metternich have been credited with “Fish should swim three times; in water, in butter and in good wine” but it is also a well-known Polish proverb.
+So I thought the halibut would be a perfect dish to make the Spetsiota dish.

 In my late teens, I spent a number of summer vacations at Spetses Island.
 At the time, it was one of the “places to be” for upper middle class Athenian families who would rent for the months of July and August houses in or near the main town.
 The island is famous for its naval tradition; many of the captains of the Greek fleet and the merchant marine were schooled at the local Naval Academy.